 One colorful focal piece is all you need in a room, trust me on this.

 The creative process is so fun sometimes!!

-I believe it stayed that color all of about 10 minutes and I was on to “Coco” (ASCP)
+I believe it stayed that color all of about 10 minutes and I was on to Coco Chalk Paint.

-Nice, neutral beige-y/cocoa/brown.
-I coated it heavily in Dark wax after to darken the color.
+Coco is a nice, neutral beige-y/cocoa/brown color.
+I coated it heavily in dark wax after to darken the color even more.

 That was such a fun painting day.
 Yeah….
 No.

-Can I just say how glad I am that you can paint right over the wax with more chalk paint??
+Can I just say how glad I am that you can paint right over the finished wax with more Chalk Paint??
 Very glad.